hwrdyen/Weeklypedia/README.md

-# 📝 Weekly Update Assistant
+# 📝 Weeklypedia

-## 🚀 What is Weekly Update Assistant?
+## 🚀 What is Weeklypedia?

-**Weekly Update Assistant** is a smart web application that automatically generates professional weekly progress emails for software engineers and technical professionals.
-Instead of spending time manually writing updates for managers and stakeholders, you can connect your GitHub repository, let AI analyze your work, and generate a polished email in plain language that non-technical audiences can easily understand.
+**Weeklypedia** is a smart web application that automatically generates professional weekly progress emails for software engineers and technical professionals.
+Instead of spending time manually writing updates for stakeholders, you can connect your GitHub repository, let AI analyze your work, and generate a polished email in plain language that audiences can easily understand.

 ## ✨ Key Features